Skip to main content

 100% positive mentions, 0% neutral mentions, 0% negative mentions

-The humor in the game is repetitive and can become tiresome over time, leading some players to feel ready to take a break from playing.
+The humor in the game is hit-or-miss, with some repetitive elements diminishing the comedic appeal and making players feel ready to take a break after a while.

 Skip Game Offers